awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 Accessing an environment secret during a build is similar to [accessing environment variables](#access-env-vars), except that environment secrets are stored in `process.env.secrets` as a JSON string\.

-### Amplify Console environment secrets<a name="amplify-environment-secrets"></a>
+### Amplify environment secrets<a name="amplify-environment-secrets"></a>

 Specify an Systems Manager parameter in the format `/amplify/{your_app_id}/{your_backend_environment_name}/AMPLIFY_SIWA_CLIENT_ID`\.

-You can use the following environment secrets that are accessible by default within the Amplify Console\.
+You can use the following environment secrets that are accessible by default within the Amplify console\.

 ****